EugeneBoondock/earth2_api_wrapper/README.md

     print('✗ OAuth authentication failed:', result['message'])
 ```

-### Method 3: Manual Cookie/Token Setup
+### Method 3: Manual Cookie/Token Setup (Recommended for 2FA Accounts)

-If you already have session cookies and CSRF tokens:
+If you already have session cookies and CSRF tokens, or if your account has 2FA enabled:

 #### Environment Variables
 ```bash